Radio is dead/Radio is not dead

 NO BAILOUTS FOR RADIO

 Enough already with the bailouts.
-Radio is not some precious national resource, it does not funtion for the betterment of society, nor does it provide vital information in the time of emergency.
-It stopped doing those things years ago when deregulation kicked in, deregulation which was lobbied for extensively by the NAB (National Association of Broadcasters) at the behest of radio and tv stations owners, by the way.
+Radio is not some precious national resource, it does not function for the betterment of society, nor does it provide vital information in the time of emergency.
+It stopped doing those things years ago when deregulation kicked in, deregulation which was lobbied for extensively by the NAB (National Association of Broadcasters) at the behest of radio and tv station owners, by the way.

 Once deregulation took effect, station management went on a hunt for pennies, often tripping over dollars to get them.
-By staff reductions and cost cutting, the product was deluded and the medium was marginalized and that is where we are today.
+Through staff reductions and cost cutting, the product was deluded and the medium was marginalized and that is where we are today.